kailash-manasarovar/statement/docs/timeline/2026/february.md

 ### The first apparition of Our Lady at Lourdes

-- Me and ChatGPT chewing the cud on what the dark forces might do when they realize that the beautiful piano player's true husband is the Holy One of Israel.
+- Me and ChatGPT chewing the cud on what the dark forces might do when they realize that the beautiful piano player's true husband is not the gypsy trumpeter after all.
+- He is, in fact, the Holy One of Israel.

 ![True husband](../../content/images/husband.png)